gregsaun/BearExxa-V2/doc/quick_assembly_guide/README.md

   1. In the LCD menu go to `Settings -> HW Setup`, then scroll to any menu item and hold the knob for 3 seconds until you hear a "click"
   2. Scroll again the same menu and you should now see a new `Experimental` option in the bottom
   3. Enter in this `Experimental` menu and then set `ALTFAN det.` to `OFF`
-  4. Go back to the main LCD menu and `Settings -> Fans Check`
+  4. Go back to the main LCD menu and `Settings -> Fans Check` and select `OFF`
-  5. Select `OFF`

-Then we need to disable the new "Thermal Model" for the hotend to rollback to standard PID method used up to Prusa firmware 3.11.x:
+Finally we need to disable the new "Thermal Model" for the hotend to rollback to standard PID method used up to Prusa firmware 3.11.x:
   1. Using [Octoprint](https://help.prusa3d.com/article/crash-dump_364959#octoprint) or [PuTTy](https://help.prusa3d.com/article/crash-dump_364959#putty), send the following commands:
   `M310 S0`
   `M500`
   2. In `LCD Menu -> Settings -> Temperature -> Fan speed` set the value at 130 if you print lots of PETG and 255 if you print lots of PLA.
-For other materials select a value suitable for your most used filament.
+For other materials select a value suitable for your most used filament
   3. Run the hotend PID calibration with the `LCD Menu -> Calibration -> PID calibration` for a temperature that matches your most used printing temperature
   4. Once finished, shutdown the printer

 > [!TIP]
-> You can find more information on the Prusa website for the [experimental menu here](https://help.prusa3d.com/article/experimental-menu-mk3-s-_161213) and for the new  ["Thermal Model" here](https://help.prusa3d.com/article/thermal-model-calibration_382488).
+> You can find more information on the Prusa website about the [experimental menu here](https://help.prusa3d.com/article/experimental-menu-mk3-s-_161213) and the new  ["Thermal Model" here](https://help.prusa3d.com/article/thermal-model-calibration_382488).

 ### Part 17
 All done, enjoy the new extruder and X axis :)